 La La Land December 19, 2016

-Which ensures tonal imperfectability.
-But like all movies which try to connect the fantasy of breaking out into song when words can hardly profess your true emotional state and the reality that life is more shit throwing than rose colored, La La Land is a heady dose of epic enterprise matched in charm.
-Immediately clear is that it is among 2016’s great films.
+Which ensures tonal shakiness.
+But like all movies which try to connect the fantasy of breaking out into song when words can hardly profess your true emotional state and the reality that life is more shit-throwing than rose-colored, La La Land is a heady dose of epic enterprise matched in charm.
+Immediately clear is that it is among 2016’s better films.

-The movie, made all the more charismatic as a result of its inspired casting, stars Ryan Gosling and Emma Stone as a pair of struggling Hollywood amateurs brought together by circumstances more cinematically quaint than Gene Kelly and Leslie Caron’s first meeting in An American in Paris (1951).
+The movie, made more charismatic because of its inspired casting, stars Ryan Gosling and Emma Stone as a pair of struggling Hollywood amateurs brought together by circumstances more cinematically quaint than Gene Kelly and Leslie Caron’s first meeting in An American in Paris (1951).
 He, a traditionalist pianist named Sebastian, fantasizes about bringing jazz back to the masses and opening a club Morris Levy’d be proud of.
-She, an aspiring actress named Mia, currently works at a coffeeshop on the fringes of a production studio but yearns to be the Ingrid Bergman of the new millennium.
+She, an aspiring actress named Mia, currently works at a coffee shop on the fringes of a production studio but yearns to be the Ingrid Bergman of the new millennium.
 After two abrupt encounters that find Sebastian in the grips of frustration, the twosome eventually finds common ground at a party characterized by the rubbing of elbows of big wigs and upstarts.

 For its next two hours does La La Land follow their romance with a dedication which rings as hopelessly tender, supplely theatrical, and delicately bittersweet.
 Like Judy Garland and James Mason’s relationship in A Star Is Born (1954) — though octaves less stormy — the film is unmoving in its conclusion that the hard-to-reach finish line that is professional success isn’t much a personal life’s wingman.
 To struggle together isn’t always synonymous with staying together.
 And yet there’s a gorgeous stir in that sentiment which gives La La Land the chutzpah necessary to corroborate that it’s lyrical, not just romantic zing.
 Its characters grow together, perfect themselves together — they’re so much more than the frequently stock characters of the musical.